-Hi, I’m Brad Carter.
-I’m going to stop referring to the PLA as “us” because it’s starting to give me a headache.
-I’m the guy responsible for just about everything you see on this page.
+Hi, I'm Brad Carter.
+I'm going to stop referring to the PLA as "us" because it's starting to give me a headache.
+I'm the guy responsible for just about everything you see on this page.
 I instigate many of the happenings related to the PLA, I pay the bills and I deal with the contact from unhappy authorities.
-I do have plenty of help and support from my friends and members of the PLA Forums, but for the most part it’s just me here.
+I do have plenty of help and support from my supporters and friends, but for the most part it's just me here.
 I also write under the name RedBoxChiliPepper, or RBCP.

 Phone Losers of America began in 1994 as a text file group.
 Back then, before the internet was available to most people, my fellow nerds and I would communicate on computer bulletin board systems (BBSes) and we shared information with each other by writing "text files."
 Text files could contain information on just about anything, but my preferred information involved computer hacking and phone phreaking.
 I soon began writing my own humorous text files on these subjects and eventually named them the Phone Losers of America.
 This is how the PLA became known in the computer underground.
 I'll spare you all the lengthy history, but you can read about it all by going to the PLA's History Page.